This recipe is sponsored by ZenChef. All opinions are 100% my own.

 When you’re prepping your potatoes for the air fryer, you want your fries to be pretty much uniform in thickness.
 Different lengths are fine, but make sure they’re all about the same width.
 If you have a mix of fat and skinny fries, you’ll end up with some that are burnt and others that are undercooked.

-Air Fryer French Fries Cooking Time and Temperature
+Air Frying French Fries

-The cooking time will vary depending on how full your basket is – more circulating air means less cooking time, so a half batch of fries will cook more quickly than a full, 2-potato batch.
+The cooking time will vary depending on how full your basket is.
+More circulating air means less cooking time, so a half batch of fries will cook more quickly than a full, 2-potato batch.

 When your fryer beeps, pull a fry out of the middle, and taste it.
 If it’s not as crispy as you’d like, cook the fries for another 2-3 minutes at 400F.
 Repeat, until you have your dream basket of fries!